-Known for its mesmerizing sunrises and sunsets, Kanyakumari entertains hundreds of Indian tourists flocking in here, every day.
-But when it comes to the life of locals who are living in Kanyakumari, everything becomes much usual and far more ordinary.
+Known for its mesmerizing sunrises and sunsets, Kanyakumari entertains thousands of Indian tourists every day.
+But when it comes to the life of locals living there, everything becomes much usual and far more ordinary.

 5:50AM The city wakes up, as dawn starts breaking over the horizon, shell pink and faintly gold.

 8:00AM A bunch of tourist figuring their way in Devi Kanya Kumari Temple, looking a bit confused.

 9:00AM Little boy chasing his dreams, or perhaps shaping them, by taking inspiration from the majestic and the endless sea.